jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Let's convert this to JavaScript...
+<div style="margin-top: 100px; text-align: left;">Now let's do this with JavaScript...
 We create a global ArrayBuffer to hold a 32-bit number, and two views on that buffer: one as a float, and one as an unsigned integer.</i></div>
 @snapend

 @snap[south span-85 text-05 text-black]